bioexcel/2020-10-cp2k_qmmm_intro/README.md

  * 13:30 Welcome and recap
  * 13:40 Diels-Alder reaction in solution
  * 14:30 Break
- * 15:00 Diels-Alder reaction in a protein
+ * 15:00 Exercise session: Diels-Alder reaction in a protein
  * 16:00 Close

 ### Day 3 -- 3rd November, 2020